 -

-Strategic oversight of all operations within ISPS-US, including memberships, regional branches, conference and professional education, book publication, public relations and communications, and staff management
+Strategic oversight of all operations within ISPS-US, including memberships, regional branches, conference and professional education, public relations and communications, and staff management

 -